Emeritus Faculty Development Grants

 - Proposals will be assessed on their merit.
 A proposal for scholarly research or creative work will be evaluated relative to the contribution that the project may make to its respective field.
 In certain instances consultants may be requested for expert advice.

-- Proposals from emeritus faculty who have not recently received research grants will be considered more favorably than faculty who have recently been granted faculty research money.
+- Proposals from emeritus faculty who have not recently received research grants will be considered more favorably than those who have recently been granted faculty research money.

-- Applications from emeritus faculty who have, in the past, used grant money effectively for the pursuit of scholarly or creative work will be considered in a more favorable light than applications from those who have received grants but who have not yet productively employed them.
+- Applications from emeritus faculty who have in the past used grant money effectively for the pursuit of scholarly or creative work will be considered in a more favorable light than applications from those who have received grants but have not yet productively employed them.

-- Applications from emeritus faculty who have not filed completed reports and expense forms on the use of previous grants awarded by the FDC will not be considered.
+- Applications from emeritus faculty who have not filed completed narrative final reports and/or expense forms on the use of previous grants awarded by the FDC will not be considered.

 These development grants are designed to help emeritus faculty begin new projects, enhance existing professional work, or for seed money to finance application for external grants.
-Awards for proposals can range from very modest sums (less than $100) to support a highly specific limited need to $1,800 to support a more comprehensive design of study and work.
-Emeritus faculty should understand that limits to resources and the wish of the Committee to provide funds for the largest possible number of deserving proposals make it unlikely that proposals requesting more than $1,800 will be supported beyond that limit.
-The decision to provide partial support (up to $1,800) of proposals requesting more than $1,800 will be influenced by evidence that such support will indeed help launch the related projects and that faculty can and will find the additional funds needed to finance the work they propose.
+Awards for proposals can range from very modest sums (less than $100) to support a highly specific limited need to $1,500 to support a more comprehensive design of study and work.
+Emeritus faculty should understand that limits to resources and the wish of the committee to provide funds for the largest possible number of deserving proposals make it unlikely that proposals requesting more than $1,500 will be supported beyond that limit.
+The decision to provide partial support (up to $1,500) of proposals requesting more than $1,500 will be influenced by evidence that such support will indeed help launch the related projects and that faculty can and will find the additional funds needed to finance the work they propose.